openmovementproject/openmovement/docs/buildax/docs/quickstart.md

 using the serial interface.
 </span>

 ### Pre-deployment steps:

- * Download the WWW files to your computer
+ * Download the [Web Interface zip file](https://code.google.com/p/openmovement/wiki/Downloads) found in the Downloads section of the OpenMovement repository to your computer
- * Extract the files
- * Drag & Drop “WWW" directory to the main (root) level of your SD card
+ * Extract the files (keeping them inside the "WWW" directory) to the root of your SD card, using a card reader

 ### Setting up: